Search The Nudge

 Hamilton best theatre London now

 Another gambler’s go-to is the lottery.
-Big on Broadway, this New York tradition is becoming more and more familiar here in London.
-The premise is simple: you turn up a few hours before the draw, stick your names in the hat, then return an hour before curtain up (kick-off, for the uninitiated) to see whether you’re one of the lucky winners.
-Lottery tickets do go as low as £10 but your chances are slim.
-Each show will have its own times, terms and conditions, all of which can be found on their websites.
+Back in the olden days (i.e., 2019) this required you to turn up to the theatre a few hours before the show, stick your names in the hat, then return an hour before curtain up (kick-off, for the uninitiated) to see whether you’re one of the lucky winners.
+However technology has prevailed, and nowadays you can be in with a chance by entering online from the comfort of your sofa/office desk/the tube.
+Lottery tickets do go as low as £10, but your chances are slim.

 Royal Court: 10p Standing Tickets